What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 • Limited Access: This option is best for when shipping to areas that aren’t commonly accessed, like more rural areas, strip malls, construction sites, or campgrounds.

-• Inside Pickup and Delivery: In this case, a carrier will need to go inside to get a shipment or deliver it, this service is required.
+• Inside Pickup and Delivery: In this case, a carrier will need to go inside to get a shipment or deliver it, and this service is required.

 LTL Freight Best Practices